XBLDev/EddyApp/README.md

 # EddyApp
 Educational App made with ReactNative/ReactJS + Lottie/Bodymovin Plugin.
 Currently hosted on Amazon EC2, Ubuntu instance.

+Comment 11/10/2017, 2:43:

+Attempted making the size of the Bodymovin animation responsive, or at least fit into the surrounding styled div tags, but failed, the size of animations, or rather the size of "ReactBodymovin" element, is still not adjustable.
+For now the bottom contact links are removed so it won't look weird with the animation going through it.

+The problem is possibly related to the "preserveAspectRatio" attribute.
+A post that addresses the issue: https://github.com/bodymovin/bodymovin/issues/85

 Comment 10/10/2017, 5:49:

 I think ReactJS + NodeJS + Amazon EC2 is a better stack than ReactJS + Meteor, because of the speed of development: